mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 5.0.3 - 01-11-2018 =

+IMPORTANT
+This version requires PHP 5.6 or higher.
+If you are using an older PHP version, please read this article: [PHP & Mollie API v2](https://github.com/mollie/WooCommerce/wiki/PHP-&-Mollie-API-v2).

+* Fix - Improvements to refunds: better log messages, show errors to shop-manager
+* Fix - Remove option to set a description for payments, the new Orders API does not support this
+* Fix - Update WooCommerce status constants in our plugin (cancelled and refunded)
+* Fix - Make sure customer ID is stored by getting the payment object with all payments embedded
+* Fix - Get and use correct _mollie_payment_id in setActiveMolliePaymentForOrders and setActiveMolliePaymentForSubscriptions
+* Fix - Move adding of sequenceType into payment object
+* Fix - Update Webship Giftcard logo to webshopgiftcard.svg

+* Fix - Klarna/Orders API: Also send Address Line 2 to Mollie Orders API
+* Fix - Klarna/Orders API: In billing and shipping address check that fields aren't just a space
+* Fix - Klarna/Orders API: Decode HTML entities in product names before sending them to Mollie
+* Fix - Klarna/Orders API: Don't fall back to Payments API if payment method is Klarna
+* Fix - Klarna/Orders API: Only add shipping address if all required fields are present
+* Fix - Klarna/Orders API: Always store Mollie order ID as _mollie_order_id
+* Fix - Klarna/Orders API: Add fallback to getActiveMolliePayment and try to get payment ID from Mollie order if possible

 = 5.0.2 - 11-10-2018 =